ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/03-analysing-problems.md

 One might start by thinking that the upper bound for a problem is how hard any algorithm can be for the problem.
 But we can make algorithms as bad as we want, so that is not useful.
 Instead, what is useful is to say that a problem is only as hard as what we *can* do.
-In other words, we should define the upper bound for a problem to be the *best* algorithm that we know for the problem.
+In other words, we should define the upper bound for a problem to be the *best* algorithm that we know for the problem
 <!-- OPENDSA: END -->
+-- there may be a better algorithm that has not been discovered yet.

 In contrast, the lower bound refers to the minimum that any algorithm *must* cost.
 For example, when sorting an array, we *must* look at every element, so sorting must be in $\Omega(n)$.